samsinai/FLEXS/README.md

 ```

 ### GFP
  In [TAPE](https://github.com/songlab-cal/tape), the authors benchmark multiple machine learning methods on a set of tasks including GFP fluorescence prediction.
-The GFP task is comprised of training and predicting fluorescence values on approximately 52,000 protein sequences of length 238 which are derived from the naturally occurring GFP in *Aequorea victoria*.
-These landscapes are not normalized and therefore scores higher than 1 are possible.
+The GFP task is comprised of training and predicting fluorescence values on approximately 52,000 protein sequences of length 238 which are derived from the naturally occurring GFP in *Aequorea victoria* (See [this paper](https://www.nature.com/articles/nature17995)).
+Downloading and doing inference with this model is memory and time intensive.
+These landscapes are not normalized and therefore scores higher than 1 are possible (we do not know the maximum activation for the model).

 ```
 @inproceedings{tape2019,